-In her Complaint, she presented extensive documentation of contracts and correspondence exchanged with NIXSE explaining the investment and the supposed trading which was going on generating fictitious profits.
+In her Complaint, she explained that she is 71 years old and presented extensive documentation of contracts and correspondence exchanged with NIXSE explaining the investment.
 However, as the Arbiter has no competence against NIXSE, this documentation is quite irrelevant to this Complaint as Foris was not a party to such contracts and had no access to such knowledge at the time when the transfers complained of were being executed.